 Utilization of sick leave will be reported in hours rounded to the nearest quarter hour increment as calculated by the Payroll Office.

 a.
 The administrative head of the department shall approve sick leave for eligible employees, subject to the conditions and/or limitations stated under this policy.
-An eligible employee will be granted sick leave:
+An eligible employee:

 (1) When unable to perform job duties as a result of illness, accident or injury, pregnancy, childbirth, or other medical conditions.

 (2) When relieved from duty to prevent the employee's exposure to, or exposure of, contagious disease or other potential health hazard.